VincentNgo12/led-audio-visualizer/docs/Progress.md

 ***TODO: +Map frequency bins magnitude into LED bars brightness
          +Use q15_t to do numerical calculations
          +Assign unique colors to each LED bars based on frequency bins magnitude

+### Day 11
+-Scaled frequencies magnitude to appropriate LED brightness.
+-Assign frequnecy bins to visual bars.
+-Seems to work very well, however unused LEDs are always full white which will draw lots of current.
+Need to fix that.